toggledbits/luaxp/README.md

 ### compile( expressionString ) ###

 The `compile()` function accepts a single argument, the string the containing the expression to be parsed.
-~~The return value is a table containing the tokenized parser results.
-This is then used as the argument to `run` to evaluate the expression.~~
 If parsing of the expression succeeds, the function returns a table containing the parse tree that is used as input to `run()` later.
 If parsing fails, the function returns two values: `nil` and a string containing the error message.